 Ways To Deal With Awkward Silences In Conversations

 Other articles on this site give advice on things like general approaches for making conversation, and how to think of things to say to keep one going.
-One specific situation people worry about is what to do if the all those suggestions don't seem to work, and an awkward silence develops while they're trying to talk to someone.
-Some people seem to particularly fear them, and think that drawn-out silences will be really uncomfortable and embarrassing, or that they provide a kind of painful, real-life confirmation that they're failure at socializing.
-This article will quickly give some tips for dealing with awkward silences when they occur.
+One specific situation people worry about is what to do if the all those suggestions don't seem to work, and an awkward silence sets in.
+Some people particularly fear them, and think a drawn out silence will be really uncomfortable and embarrassing, or that it provides a painful, real-life confirmation that they're a failure at socializing.
+Here are some quick tips for dealing with awkward silences when they occur.

 Realize that not every lull or silence is due to a mistake on someone's part

-People who are worried about awkward silences are often quick to blame themselves if the conversation hits a snag.
+People who worry about awkward silences are often quick to blame themselves if the conversation hits a snag.
 Sometimes these lulls occur naturally, simply due to what was being talked about:

-- The conversation partners may have come to the end of a tangent, and they both have to give themselves time to figure out what to say next.
+- Everyone may have come to the end of a tangent, and they have to take some time to figure out what to say next.
 When some topics end it's fairly easy to think of something else to say next.
 With others no immediate follow-up comes to mind.

 - Everyone may be in a somewhat tired, distracted, or laid back mood, and just want to relax and not talk for a bit.

 There are situations where silences are acceptable, and it's not necessary to constantly try to fill them